 “[Amazon Care] is too geographically sparse.
 They need to deepen their navigation, deepen their geographic footprint, integrate with their Amazon Pharmacy side of the house, have a more curated network of potentially point solutions, more clinical navigation like expert opinion than they do today.
 I don’t think they’re there yet, but to me, geography is the biggest gap.

 I don’t think that the solution they’re selling, whether they’re pitching it or not, is some big change for health care delivery at the front-end yet.
 I think the buyers on the employer’s side are just trying to buy a better primary care decision support telemedicine experience at this point.
 They’re not trying to say buy a health plan alternative.”

 Those are just the first two clues I found in a cursory search.
 Imagine what you’ll find when you access the full library.

 So, Is this Going to Work?

 Give us a few weeks, and we’ll circle back with what the experts have to say about the acquisition.
-If you can’t wait, then sign up for a 14-day free trial here and set an alert for ONEM.
+If you can’t wait, then request access here.